javiercastroAI/AI-Contact-Center-Coach/README.md

 **Outputs.** Semantic similarity tables per section, weighted overall adherence score, promise audit (fulfilled vs pending) and AI coaching recommendations with golden phrases.

 **Security.** A signed CycloneDX SBOM (`sbom-cyclonedx.json`, SHA-256, dated 13 Dec 2025) is included.
-See SECURITY.md for the responsible-disclosure policy (response target ≤ 30 days).
-Public PGP key: `security-public.asc`.
+See SECURITY.md for the responsible-disclosure policy (response target ≤ 30 days) and embedded public PGP key.

 **License reminder.** Distributed under the MIT License.
 The software is provided **“AS IS”**, without warranty of any kind.
 You accept full responsibility for any deployment or derivative work.